Kudos for clinching your first job as a personal trainer.

 - Who would you consider to be the right client for you?

 It doesn’t need to be technical

-Potential clients aren’t too concerned about the fancy words that you learned during your studies.
+Potential clients aren’t too concerned about the fancy words that they learned during their studies.

 They want to know what you can do for them in a language that they understand.

-And that can be challenging to get across in your bio without using some technical words but it’s essential that you do.
+And that can be challenging to get across in your bio without using some technical words but you must do it.

 Keep it short

-So say what needs to be said in as few words possible.
+So say what needs to be said in as few words as possible.

 And what’s the length you should be aiming for?